-A few months back I got into the world of building high-frequency (realtime) multiplayer games to get my boss's attention as he's extremely passionate about game development (Challenge: Try to have a tech conversation with Ben Gamble, without game dev coming up!🌚🕹).
+A few months back I got into building high-frequency (realtime) multiplayer games to get my boss's attention.
+Ben Gamble is extremely passionate about game development, and it’s impossible to have a tech conversation with him without game dev coming up.

 When I started, I had so many misconceptions about game dev.
 I underestimated certain aspects and had misconceptions about scalable game architectures.
-But I've learned so much about game dev since then and have built multiplayer versions of a few classics such as Multiplayer Space Invaders and Multiplayer Flappy birds.
-I've also written and spoken about game dev quite extensively on various platforms.
+But I've learned so much about it since then and have built multiplayer versions of a few classics such as Multiplayer Space Invaders and Multiplayer Flappy Birds.

+Since then, I have extensively written and spoken about game dev on various platforms.
 For each such presentation, I made improvements to the games by not only making them more efficient but also having them use the best and latest features of the underlying programming language.
-For example, I used Node JS worker threads (which was released as a stable version in January 2020) to simulate the idea of having multiple game rooms so different groups of people can play the game simultaneously.
-Ably's namespace feature made this strategy possible by ensuring none of the rooms had any access to the data from the other.
+For example, I used Node.js worker threads (which was released as a stable version in January 2020) to simulate the idea of having multiple game rooms so different groups of people can play the game simultaneously.
+Ably's namepace feature made this strategy possible by ensuring none of the rooms had any access to the data from the other

-While I was continuing to think of more multiplayer game ideas that were cool enough to convince my team to let me work on them during Ably working hours 🌚, I realized some commonalities in all these projects:
+I continued to think of more multiplayer game ideas that were cool enough to convince my team to let me work on them during working hours, but I realized there are some commonalities in all these projects.

 All of my multiplayer games so far follow the Client/Server game strategy.
-As such, the basic networking architecture is exactly the same and has the following aspects:
+The basic networking architecture is exactly the same and has the following aspects:

 - The server maintains the game state and publishes it at high frequency to a channel that all the players are subscribed to.
 This ensures all players are in sync.

-- Each player (client) sends their current state (based on user input, etc.) on a unique channel meant for that client.
+- Each player (client) sends their current state (based on user input, etc.) on a unique channel dedicated to that client.
 The server is subscribed to this and uses this info to maintain the up-to-date game state mentioned above.